 Pap boats (a.k.a. "infant feeders") were generally small open topped vessels with extended pouring lips to feed "pap" to infants, children and invalids.
 The shapes also included, but more rare, versions with partial tops covering the front of the boats and designed tails (see photo at left).
 "Pap" was a mixture used containing flour or bread boiled in water with other ingredients added, when available, including butter, milk and sweetners.
 Additional ingredients sometimes added when feeding adults also included wine or beer.

-Pap was also normally kept warm for long periods of time next to the bedside in warmers (see food warmers discussed elsewhere).
+Pap was also traditionally kept warm by bedsides in warmers (see "Food Warmers" discussed elsewhere).

 Pap boats were also made in silver and pewter (see photo below).